Japanese Language Subjects

-The application period for the Japanese placement test for the Fall 2022 semester has begun.
+The application period to take the Japanese placement test for the 2023 Spring semester courses has begun.

-If you are a graduate student and wish to take a Japanese language course, you need to take the Japanese Language Placement Test.
+If you are a graduate student and wish to take a Japanese language course next semester, you need to take the Japanese Language Placement Test first.

-If you have not taken the Japanese Language Placement Test and would like to take Japanese courses in the future, please apply from the following survey.
+If you have not taken the Japanese Language Placement Test and would like to take Japanese courses in the future, please apply via the survey below.